folkforms/docker-tasks/tests/test-cases/test-case-prune.md

-# Test case for 'build' command
+# Test case for 'prune' command

 ## Description

-Test when we call 'build' it executes the correct command.
+Test when we call 'prune' it executes the correct command.

 ## Input config